RetroReversing/retroReversing/pages/n64/OfficialN64Devkit.md

 ### Usage of Partner64
 The official Partner64 development kit was quite popular and used both inside and outside of Nintendo.

-Here is a list of games that still contain KMC Partner64 debug code thanks to a Pastebin by ZOINKITY [^8]:
+Here is a list of games that still contain KMC Partner64 debug code thanks to a Pastebin by user `ZOINKITY` [^8]:
 1. KMC\0   1080 TenEighty Snowboarding
 2. KMC\0   64 Oozumou 2
 3. KMC\0   64 Trump Collection - Alice no Wakuwaku Trump World